 Perennials also put down deep, extensive root systems that mitigate soil-erosion year-round, help them survive during droughts, and better absorb nutrition from the soil, reducing runoff of chemicals added by man to soil.
 Many such root systems develop long term symbiotic relationships with fungi in soil that increase their resilience and ability to extract nourishment from soil, from rock and even from each other.

 Finally, perennials don’t require planting each year, avoiding annual soil disturbance as well as the costs of planting labor, fossil fuel consumption, equipment utilization and seeds.

 Grow annual crops.
 This way you can deplete your soil faster, because unlike perennials, annuals grow from scratch each year.
-They derive little benefit from maintaining soil nutrition where they grow, because they live for only one growing season and the seeds they produce will grow elsewhere, wherever wind and wildlife take them and sun, soil and water nurture them.
+They derive little benefit from maintaining soil nutrition were they grow, because they live for only one growing season and the seeds they produce will grow elsewhere, wherever wind and wildlife take them and sun, soil and water nurture them.

 Create sterile crop cultivars that produce “suicide” seeds to lock farmers into buying seeds each year, rather than using what nature would otherwise have given them for free.

 Feed herbivore livestock not on the perennial grasses with which they co-evolved, but instead on grain.
 This will tip the proportion of land used to feed them toward the production of annuals and away from perennials.